-In the next three years, all district teachers and administrators will be trained in the California Common Core State Standards, the California English Language Development Standards, and the ELA/ELD Framework, specifically regarding:
+All district teachers and administrators continue to actively engage in the California Common Core State Standards, the California English Language Development Standards, and the ELA/ELD Framework, specifically regarding:

-- Providing Integrated ELD using the ELD standards in tandem with CCCSS ELA standards and other content standards to support ELs' linguistic and academic progress - Academic conversations, also known as constructive or collaborative conversations - Additional, amplified or differentiated instructional support for ELSELS. - Motivation and engagement strategies
+- Providing Integrated ELD using the ELD standards in tandem with CCCSS ELA standards and other content standards to support ELs' linguistic and academic progress - Academic discourse, also known as academic conversations and constructive or collaborative conversations - Additional, amplified or differentiated instructional support for ELs - Motivation and engagement strategies - In the 2022-2023 school year, site leaders, district leaders, and ELD Coordinators worked with PCOE in Differentiated Assistance to identify causes of and solutions to low achievement of our ELs in TTUSD.
+In 2023-2024, all schools have agreed to prioritize academic discourse as a common practice and theory of action to improve achievement.